Search our website

 • Swapping words or phrases from lines above or below the one they are reading.

-• Sloppy handwriting, or poor motor skills.
+• Poor handwriting or motor skills.

 • Trouble understanding or remembering instructions.